Anthony Hopkins: Artistry and reception

 In a 2016 interview with the Radio Times, Hopkins spoke of his ability to frighten people since he was a boy growing up in Port Talbot, Wales.
 "I don't know why but I've always known what scares people.
 When I was a kid I'd tell the girls around the street the story about Dracula and I'd go 'th-th-th' (the sucking noise which he reproduced in The Silence of the Lambs).
 As a result, they'd run away screaming."
 He recalled going through the script of Silence of the Lambs for the first time with fellow cast members.
 "I didn't know what they were going to make of it but I'd prepared it—my first line to Jodie Foster was: 'Good morning.
 You're one of Jack Crawford's aren't you?'
 Everyone froze.
 There was a silence.
 Then one of the producers said, 'Holy crap, don't change a thing'."
-On Hopkins' approach to playing villains, Miranda Sawyer in The Guardian writes, "When he portrays deliberately scary people, he plays them quietly, emphasising their sinister control."
+On Hopkins's approach to playing villains, Miranda Sawyer in The Guardian writes, "When he portrays deliberately scary people, he plays them quietly, emphasising their sinister control."

-Speaking on his favourite performances which inspired him in his own approach to acting, Morgan Freeman mentioned Hopkins' portrayal of the butler Stevens in The Remains of the Day.
-Discussing how he learnt "stillness" from José Ferrer, Freeman continued, "It’s what I learn from the great actors that I work with.
+Speaking on his favourite performances which inspired him in his own approach to acting, Morgan Freeman mentioned Hopkins's portrayal of the butler Stevens in The Remains of the Day.
+Discussing how he learnt "stillness" from José Ferrer, Freeman continued, "It's what I learn from the great actors that I work with.
 Stillness.
-That’s all and that’s the hardest thing.
+That's all and that's the hardest thing.
 The other actor still like that is Anthony Hopkins.
 Learning how to be still, to really be still and let life happen–that stillness becomes a radiance.
-It’s all about eloquent stillness.
-I’ve told Hopkins that that performance was one of the great lessons for me as an actor."
+It's all about eloquent stillness.
+I've told Hopkins that that performance was one of the great lessons for me as an actor."

 Hopkins is a well-known mimic, adept at turning his native Welsh accent into whatever is required by a character.
 In the 1991 restoration of Spartacus, he recreated the voice of his late mentor Laurence Olivier in a scene for which the soundtrack had been lost.
 His interview on the 1998 relaunch edition of the British television talk show Parkinson featured an impersonation of comedian Tommy Cooper.
 Hopkins has said acting "like a submarine" has helped him to deliver credible performances in his thrillers.
 He said, "It's very difficult for an actor to avoid, you want to show a bit.
 But I think the less one shows the better."